Best Field Watches In 2022

 The Citizen Men’s Eco-Drive adopts a rough-around-the-edges look to drive home its military field watch roots.
 By juxtaposing the ruggedness of the nylon strap with the smooth sophisticated finish of the stainless steel case the designers achieve a nifty balance that makes the watch as visually intriguing as it is dependable and useful.

-The Citizen Men’s Eco-Drive field watch is built for comfort and durability.
+This Citizen watch is built for comfort and durability.
 The face is simple and easy to read the band broad and tough, the hands and numerals clearly visible when the sun goes down and the stainless steel casing gives the watch substance without making it too heavy.
-Ideal for camping, fishing, biking, jogging and a hundred other outdoor activities that don’t include getting lost hiking in the mountains.
+Ideal for camping, fishing, biking, jogging, and a hundred other outdoor activities that don’t include getting lost hiking in the mountains.
 Best of all you can have it for less than 100 bucks.

 The SNZG13 field watch eschews the standard nylon or leather straps you’ll see on most of its competitors and puts its faith in stainless steel.
-As a result you get a watch that’s incredibly strong from clasp to face, that’s waterproof down to an incredible 330 feet, that self-winds the way all outdoor watches really should, and whose self-illuminating hands are as easy to read in the heat of battle as they are in the peace and quiet of your tent at night.
+As a result, you get a watch that’s incredibly strong from clasp to face, that’s waterproof down to an incredible 330 feet, that self-winds the way all outdoor watches really should, and whose self-illuminating hands are as easy to read in the heat of battle as they are in the peace and quiet of your family tent at night.
 The perfect combination of style and outdoor function.
+Love this product?
+Check out our review of the best titanium watches for our top picks.

 Hamilton may have a habit of giving their watches annoyingly long numerical names but that doesn’t in any way detract from those watches being among the best values in the contemporary marketplace.
 The H70575733 (whew!) is as handsome a field watch as you’ll find anywhere and the solid titanium case means it’s also one of the toughest.

 If there’s such a thing as extreme comfort the A-1T has it.
 It’s light enough to be worn for days without the 2-ply nylon band ever giving you trouble.
-The face shows just the quarter digits, incorporates design cues that can trace their origin to WWII military watches and is easily readable day or night, good weather or bad.
+The face shows just the quarter digits, incorporates design cues that can trace their origin to WWII military watches, and is easily readable day or night, good weather or bad.
 The mineral glass case is highly resistant to scratching and the hands glow like neon signs.
 Throw in the fact that it’s waterproof to 100 meters and you have a field watch for the ages.
+Our guide to the best pilot watches offers more great products like this.

 Szanto makes their bid for field watch immortality with this stunning military-inspired timepiece.
-Fabricated from aircraft grade aluminum with a soft black nylon strap and scratch resistant sapphire crystal lens this watch will look just as appropriate on the shooting range as it will in the big sales meeting.
-The taupe background, 12/24 hour numbering system, precision quartz movement and self-illuminating hands make for a field watch that any style conscious outdoorsman (and there are a lot of them) would be proud to own.
+Fabricated from aircraft grade aluminum with a soft black nylon strap and scratch-resistant sapphire crystal lens this watch will look just as appropriate on the shooting range as it will in the big sales meeting.
+The taupe background, 12/24 hour numbering system, precision quartz movement and self-illuminating hands make for a field watch that any style-conscious outdoorsman (and there are a lot of them) would be proud to own.
 Perhaps the best field watch for under $200.
+If you love watches, make sure you also check G-Shock watches review.

 Because 1 Szanto beauty is not enough we round out our list with the company’s SZ1003 Military Field Watch.
 With precise quartz movement, a tough as nails mineral crystal lens, a fluted crown and water resistance down to 100 meters this field watch is not only seriously handsome it’s seriously functional.

 The face beneath that beautiful crystal lens is clear as a bell with tastefully bold numerals that self-illuminate.
-The surrounding case is high grade stainless steel with a rich black ion PVD plating that’s a perfect visual foil for the wheat colored canvas strap.
+The surrounding case is high-grade stainless steel with a rich black ion PVD plating that’s a perfect visual foil for the wheat-colored canvas strap.
 Everything is perfectly proportioned and the watch as a whole is dependable and remarkably affordable.
-Sailors, horsemen, backpackers and more will find a lot to like in the SZ1003.
+Sailors, horsemen, backpackers, and more will find a lot to like in the SZ1003.
+You may also like our selection of the best sports watches so check them out.

-The SNE331 Core Solar Field Watch sports a mineral crystal lens that resists all manner of scratching, a black stainless steel case, a remarkably soft nylon band that’s also remarkably comfortable and a push/pull crown.
-It’s also water resistant down to 330 feet and features luminous hands and numerals along with a luminous orange orientation triangle at 12 o’clock.
-It’s very tastefully executed, built to last and can be had for about 100 dollars.
+The SNE331 Core Solar Field Watch sports a mineral crystal lens that resists all manner of scratching, a black stainless steel case, a remarkably soft nylon band that’s also remarkably comfortable, and a push/pull crown.
+It’s also water-resistant down to 330 feet and features luminous hands and numerals along with a luminous orange orientation triangle at 12 o’clock.
+It’s very tastefully executed, built to last, and can be had for about 100 dollars.
+Our Tag Heuer watches guide offers more great products like this.

 If you’ve never heard of a field watch before you’re bound to have questions, as do most people.
 Below we’ve compiled 3 of the most common field watch related questions we encountered during our research on this type of outdoor watch.